 Stroll back through your 2021 memory lane to make sure you’re claiming all the tax credits you might have coming – and, just as important, begin eyeing possible tax credits for your activities planned for 2022.

 This is just a sample of business tax strategy to help you save before the end of the year.
-We can also discuss if your Daytona Beach company is the right kind of business entity for the best tax leverage or how our good state’s taxes might influence your moves between now and New Year’s.
+We can also discuss if your Central Florida company is the right kind of business entity for the best tax leverage or how our good state’s taxes might influence your moves between now and New Year’s.

 Give us a buzz.
 We’d be happy to talk more about the details – and about you.
 Happiest of holidays.